Comparing Solr and Elasticsearch architectures

 - Enables capacity sharing.

-- De-couples indexed data from the query service to allow to scale each service independently.
+- De-couples indexed data from the query service to allow you to scale each service independently.

-- Uses Index cluster to allow dynamic scaling.
+- Uses an Index cluster to allow dynamic scaling.

-- Shards index and uses distributed search at query time.
+- Shards the index and uses distributed search at query time.

 The following table depicts the key differences between the Solr and Elasticsearch deployment architecture: